-His 75th birthday in 2009 was marked by performances including the Blue Rose Variations for organ in the BBC Proms, played by David Titterington; Tiananmen 1989 for double choir and tubular bells, sung by Commotio under Matthew Berry in Oxford; the American Trio played by the Zalas Trio at the Wigmore Hall; Jennifer Bate played several organ pieces at the Fourth Annual Festival of New Organ Music and she has recorded his complete solo organ works.
+Dickinson's 75th birthday in 2009 was marked by performances including the Blue Rose Variations for organ in the BBC Proms, played by David Titterington; Tiananmen 1989 for double choir and tubular bells, sung by Commotio under Matthew Berry in Oxford; the American Trio played by the Zalas Trio at the Wigmore Hall; Jennifer Bate played several organ pieces at the Fourth Annual Festival of New Organ Music and she has recorded his complete solo organ works.

 Dickinson is an Emeritus Professor of the University of Keele, where he set up the Music Department and its Centre for American Music in 1974, and of the University of London, where he was Professor at Goldsmiths College from 1991-97.
 He was Head of Music at the Institute of United States Studies, University of London, until 2004.

 Dickinson is chair of the Bernarr Rainbow Trust, a charity set up in 1997 for the benefit of music education.
-He has edited and contributed to three major books of Rainbow's - Music in Educational Thought and Practice (2006); Four Centuries of Music Teaching Manuals 1518-1932 (2009); and Bernarr Rainbow on Music: Memoirs and Selected Writings (2010); and Music Education in Crisis: the Bernarr Rainbow Lectures and other Assessments (2013).
+He has edited and contributed to three major books of Rainbow's - Music in Educational Thought and Practice (2006); Four Centuries of Music Teaching Manuals 1518-1932 (2009); Bernarr Rainbow on Music: Memoirs and Selected Writings (2010); and Music Education in Crisis: the Bernarr Rainbow Lectures and other Assessments (2013).

-© 2008-13 Peter Dickinson
+© 2008-15 Peter Dickinson